 We conducted biological verification surveys on eight study sites.
-However, fry and juvenile fall/spring-run Chinook salmon and/or steelhead/rainbow trout were observed only in five of those sites.
-The horizontal locations of Chinook salmon and steelhead/rainbow trout fry and juveniles and unoccupied locations found during surveys listed in Table 21 were recorded by sighting from the total station to a stadia rod and prism.
-Table 22 shows the numbers of fall/spring-run Chinook salmon and/or steelhead/rainbow trout fry and juveniles that were observed and horizontal locations recorded using total station in each of these five sites.
-Note
+However, fry and juvenile spring/fall-run Chinook salmon and/or steelhead/rainbow trout were observed only in five of those sites.
+The horizontal locations of Chinook salmon and steelhead/rainbow trout fry and juveniles and unoccupied locations found during surveys listed in Table 19 were recorded by sighting from the total station to a stadia rod and prism.
+Table 20 shows the numbers of spring/fall-run Chinook salmon and/or steelhead/rainbow trout fry and juveniles that were observed and horizontal locations recorded using total station in each of these five sites.
+Note that we sampled one of these five sites (Timbuctoo) three times and sampled another of the five sites (Hammond) twice.
+In both cases, different portions of the site were sampled each time.
+We were limited by time constraints in the number of sites and dates that we could conduct the biological verification surveys.